2014 Odesa clashes

 In early 2014, there were clashes between rival groups of protestors in the Ukrainian city of Odesa, during the pro-Russian unrest that followed the Ukrainian Revolution.
-The street clashes were between pro-revolution (pro-Maidan) and anti-revolution (anti-Maidan)/pro-Russian protesters.
+The street clashes were between pro-unity (and pro-European) protesters (as well as football fans) and anti-government (anti-Maidan), pro-Russian protesters.
 Violence erupted on 2 May, when a 'United Ukraine' rally was attacked by pro-Russian separatists.
 Stones, petrol bombs and gunfire were exchanged; two pro-Ukraine activists and four pro-Russia activists were shot dead in the clashes.
-The pro-Ukraine demonstrators then moved to dismantle a pro-Russian protest camp in Kulykove Pole, causing some pro-Russian activists to barricade themselves in the nearby Trade Unions House.
-Shots were fired by both sides, and the pro-Ukraine demonstrators attempted to storm the building, which caught fire as the two groups threw petrol bombs at each other.
+The pro-Ukraine protesters then moved to dismantle a pro-Russian protest camp in Kulykove Pole, causing some pro-Russian activists to barricade themselves in the nearby Trade Unions House.
+Shots were fired by both sides, and the pro-Ukraine protesters attempted to storm the building, which caught fire as the two groups threw petrol bombs at each other.

 The clashes resulted in deaths of 48 people, 46 of whom were anti-Maidan/pro-Russian activists.
 42 of the victims died in the Trade Unions House fire, and 200 were injured.
 The events were the bloodiest civil conflict in the region since the Odessa Bolshevik uprising of 1918.
 Although several alleged perpetrators were charged, there has yet to be a trial.
 There are allegations that some police colluded with pro-Russian activists in the initial street clashes.
 In 2015, the International Advisory Panel of the Council of Europe concluded that the investigation's independence was hampered by "evidence indicative of police complicity", and that authorities failed to thoroughly investigate the events.
+An ECHR ruling in March 2025 found Ukraine responsible for failing to prevent fatalities and conduct an effective investigation into the events.
+The Court ordered the Ukrainian state to pay a total of €114,700 in compensation to survivors and victims' families.